CodeMaxx/CodeMaxx.github.io/_posts/2016-06-15-different-kinds-of-executables.md

 - Reverse Engineering
 - Tutorial
 blog: true
-description: "ELF, Mach-O, PE — decoding every word the file command throws at you"
+description: "Every token in that cryptic one-liner — bitness, architecture, ABI, dynamic linking, interpreter — explained one at a time."
 ---

 Ever thought why programs have different setup files for Windows, Mac and Linux.
 To give you a feel of it I'll tell you about the different kinds of formats the executable come in.
 I won't be going into the details but the next time you use the `file` command, you'll exactly know what you are looking at.